CI-Problem-Visualizer/JenkinsEC2/README.md

 AZ.

 2.)
 Decide on your jenkins login credentials and put them into a file called "jenkins_creds.txt" in the format `username:password`.
+For example, you could run `echo "jenkins:superpassword" > jenkins_creds.txt` to create this file with a user 'jenkins', with password 'superpassword'.

 ### Automated steps